qige023/Glorex/README.md

 Glorex
 ===================================================

 A light-weight cross-platform 3D framework and oriented tools collection for OpenGL ES 3.0 on mobile.
+Glorex dedicated to build real 3D scene on mobile.

-This repository contains Glorex source and the sample code for 10+ 3D demos using Glorex and native c/c++.
+This repository contains Glorex source and the sample code for 10+ 3D demos using Glorex and native C/C++.

 *Currently this project's core code is under active development, not guarantee build successfully on master.
-But you still can download a previously builded well app from [here](https://github.com/qige023/Glorex/releases/tag/v0.0.1).* (Notice: support Android 4.3+ Only, and please read Run Demos Section)
+But you still can download a previously builded well app from [here](https://github.com/qige023/Glorex/releases/tag/v0.0.1).* (Notice: support Android 4.3+ Only and please read Run Demos Section)

 ## Features ##
 * Focus on mobile(Android/IOS) OpenGL ES3.0+ only